-Apollo 11 Mission
+Apollo 11 Lunar Samples

-Apollo 11 breccia 10018.
+Left: Apollo 11 basalt 10049.
+This sample has a mass of 193 grams.
+The ruler scale is in centimeters.
+Right: Apollo 11 breccia 10018.
 This sample has a mass of 213 grams and is up to 8 centimeters across.
-(NASA/Johnson Space Center photograph S75-30226.)

 Breccias are rocks that are composed of fragments of older rocks.
 Over its long history, the Moon has been bombarded by countless meteorites.
 These impacts have broken many rocks up into small fragments.
 The heat and pressure of such impacts sometimes fuses small rock fragments into new rocks, called breccias.
+The Apollo 11 samples are referred to as regolith breccias because they formed by fusing material from the lunar regolith at the landing site.
 Many fragments can be seen in the breccia photograph shown above.
-The rock fragments in a breccia can include both mare basalts as well as material from the lunar highlands.
+The rock fragments in these breccias can include both mare basalts as well as material from the lunar highlands.

-This document describes the tools and procedures used by the Apollo astronauts to collect lunar samples.
+- Collecting Moon Rocks describes the tools and procedures used by the Apollo astronauts to collect lunar samples.